FriendsOfVictoire/WidgetArticleListBundle/README.md

-Victoire Article List Bundle
+Victoire DCMS List Articles Bundle
 ============

-Need to add an article list in a victoire website ?
-Get this bundle and so on
+##What is the purpose of this bundle

-First you need to have a valid Symfony2 Victoire edition.
-Then you just have to run the following composer command :
+This bundle installs the *List Articles Widget*.
+If you have set up a Victoire's blog, this widget helps you to render a list of your posts and pages with various parameters

+##Set Up Victoire

+If you haven't already, you can follow the steps to set up Victoire *[here](https://github.com/Victoire/victoire/blob/master/setup.md)*

+##Install the Bundle :

     php composer.phar require friendsofvictoire/articlelist-widget

+##Reminder

 Do not forget to add the bundle in your AppKernel !